omegat-org/omegat/doc_src/Readme.txt

 Javahelp.bat (not yet operationnal): Calls Xincludes and then creates the Javahelp documentation in language/javahelp

 build.xml: Creates the PDF in language/pdf

+docbook-utf8.xsl: Allows to issue the Instant Start Guide in UTF-8.
+The path of DocBook must be set in this file (e.g., file:///c:\dbk\html\docbook.xsl)